Torticollis means 'twisted neck'. It is also often called 'wry neck'.

 Painkillers are often helpful.

 - Paracetamol at full strength is often sufficient.
 For an adult this is two 500 mg tablets, four times a day.

 - Anti-inflammatory painkillers.
 Some people find that these work better than paracetamol.
 They can be used alone or combined with paracetamol.
-They include ibuprofen which you can buy at pharmacies or obtain on prescription.
+They include ibuprofen which you can buy at pharmacies or most supermarkets.
 Other types such as diclofenac or naproxen need a prescription.
 Some people with stomach ulcers, asthma, high blood pressure, kidney failure, or heart failure may not be able to take anti-inflammatory painkillers.

 - A stronger painkiller such as codeine is an option if anti-inflammatories do not suit or do not work well.
 Codeine is often taken in addition to paracetamol.
 Constipation is a common side-effect from codeine.
 To prevent constipation, have lots to drink and eat foods with plenty of fibre.